lennonshikhman/neural-operator-failure-atlas/README.md

 python run_many_seeds.py --model cno --iters 50
 ```

 The `--model` argument selects the architecture to evaluate.
-The `--iters` argument controls the number of training iterations used in the sweep.
+The `--iters` argument controls the number of random seeds in the sweep.

 For the main FNO experiments from the paper, run: